TrueNAS Virtualized with ESXi

 • Allocate a drive or a few drives in your server cluster for the TrueNAS virtual machine.
 The anticipated storage needs for your deployment determines the size and number of drives you need.

-• Download the .iso file from the TrueNAS.com downloads page for TrueNAS SCALE or CORE.
+• Download the .iso file from the TrueNAS.com downloads page.

-• Visit the TrueNAS SCALE or CORE Hardware Guide and take note of the minimal system requirements.
-Also note the information in the Memory and Storage Device Sizing sections.
+• Visit the TrueNAS hardware guide and take note of the minimum system requirements.
+Note the information in the Memory and Storage Device Sizing sections.

 The hardware guide provides guidance on how much memory, the number of CPUs, and drive size you need to configure.

 • Determine your data storage requirements.
 Consider the number of storage pools and the type of storage you need for your deployment or how you plan to use the TrueNAS.
-See the SCALE Setting Up Storage or CORE Storage Configuration for information on pool layouts.
+See Setting Up Storage for information on pool layouts.

 • Configure your network per your system requirements.
 Have the information ready when you configure your TrueNAS global network settings in the web interface.